List of Andie MacDowell performances

 Andie MacDowell is an American actress.
+After starting her career as a model, she had her acting breakthrough in 1989.
+She then starred in a string of successful studio films.
+She has since expanded her career on television.

 She made her film debut as Jane Porter in 1984's Greystoke: The Legend of Tarzan, Lord of the Apes.
 MacDowell received critical acclaim for her role in the 1989 independent drama Sex, Lies, and Videotape from Steven Soderbergh, for which she won Independent Spirit Award for Best Female Lead and was nominated for a Golden Globe Award for Best Actress – Motion Picture Drama.
-She would also receive Golden Globe Award nominations for her performances in Green Card (1990) and Four Weddings and a Funeral (1994).
+She also received Golden Globe Award nominations for her performances in Green Card (1990) and Four Weddings and a Funeral (1994).

 Other notable performances from MacDowell include St. Elmo's Fire (1985), Groundhog Day (1993), Short Cuts (1993), Michael (1996), Multiplicity (1996), Footloose (2011), and Magic Mike XXL (2015).
 She received critical acclaim for the 2017 drama film Love After Love, and starred in the film Ready or Not (2019).
-In television, MacDowell started in the Hallmark Channel romance series Cedar Cove, which ran from 2013 to 2015.
+Among her television work, MacDowell led the cast in the Hallmark Channel romance series Cedar Cove, which ran from 2013 to 2015, and since 2023 she costars in the channel's family drama series The Way Home.